Bophuthatswana Defence Force

 The Bophuthatswana Defence Force (Bophuthatswana Weermag; BDF) was established on 6 December 1977 from trainees of the South African Defence Force.
 It was the defence force of the Republic of Bophuthatswana, a nominally independent bantustan during the Apartheid era of South Africa.

 Organisation and structure

 A National Guard of about 125 soldiers initially formed the Bophuthatswana National Guard in time for the independence of Bophuthatswana.
 Initially this group merely performed ceremonial duties and was housed within the office of the President.

-A SADF Officer, Brigadier Riekert, served as a military adviser to President Lucas Mangope.
+A SADF Officer, Brigadier Riekerk, served as a military adviser to President Lucas Mangope.

 Over time an embryonic Department of Defence was developed resulting in the establishment of the Bophuthatswana Defence Force (BDF) on the 30 November 1979 with Brigadier Riekerk as the Minister of Defence and Lt Col Jack Turner as the Chief of the BDF.

 Development of the BDF

 Bases and areas of command

 The BDF developed military areas and bases at: